pszemraj/vid2cleantxt/README.md

 ## Output (sentence boundary disambiguation) of JFK's Moon Speech @ Rice University:

-Input video was `example_JFK_speech/TEST_folder_edition/completed/GPU_President Kennedy speech on the space effort a_part_1.mp4`.
+The input video was `example_JFK_speech/TEST_folder_edition/completed/GPU_President Kennedy speech on the space effort a_part_1.mp4`.
 The video was originally downloaded from [C-Span](https://www.c-span.org/video/?96805-52/john-f-kennedy-audio-recording):

-`President pitzer minister vice president governor congressman thomas senator widely and congressman miller minister web mystery bill scientists distinguished guest of ladies and gentlemen and appreciate your president having made me an honorary visiting professor and I will assure you that my first letter will be a very.
+> President pitzer minister vice president governor congressman thomas senator widely and congressman miller minister web mystery bill scientists distinguished guest of ladies and gentlemen and appreciate your president having made me an honorary visiting professor and I will assure you that my first letter will be a very.
 If I am delighted to be here and I am particularly delighted to be here on this occasion we meet at a college noted for knowledge in a city noted for progress in a state noted for strength and we stand in need of all three of we meet in an hour of change and challenge in a decade of hope and fear in an age of both knowledge and ignorance the greater.
-Our knowledge increases the greater our ignorance unfolds despite the striking fact that most of the scientists that the world has ever known are alive and working to say despite the fact that this nation ' s own scientific human power is doubling every twelve years in a rate of growth more than three times that of our population as a whole despite that.
-The vast stretches of the unknown and the unanswered and the unfinished still far outstripped are collective comprehension no man can fully grasp how far and how fast we have come but immense if you will the fifty thousand years of man ' s recorded history in a time span of about half a century.
+Our knowledge increases the greater our ignorance unfolds despite the striking fact that most of the scientists that the world has ever known are alive and working to say despite the fact that this nation's own scientific human power is doubling every twelve years in a rate of growth more than three times that of our population as a whole despite that.
+The vast stretches of the unknown and the unanswered and the unfinished still far outstripped are collective comprehension no man can fully grasp how far and how fast we have come but immense if you will the fifty thousand years of man's recorded history in a time span of about half a century.
 Stated in these terms we know very little about the first forty years except at the end of them advanced men had learned to use the skins of animals to cover them then about ten years ago under this standard man emerged from his caves to construct other kinds of shelter only five years ago man learned to write and use a cart with wheels christianity began.
 Less than two years ago the printing press came this year and then less than two months ago during this whole fifty years span of human history the steam engine provided a new source of power network explored the meaning of gravity last month electric lights and telephones and automobiles and airplanes became available only last week.
-Did we develop penecilum and television and nuclear power and now if america ' s new spacecraft succeeds in reaching Venus we will have literally reached the start before midnight to night this is a breath taking place and such a pace cannot help but create new ills as it dispels old new ignorance new problems new dangers.
-Surely the opening vistas of space promise`
+Did we develop penecilum and television and nuclear power and now if america's new spacecraft succeeds in reaching Venus we will have literally reached the start before midnight to night this is a breath taking place and such a pace cannot help but create new ills as it dispels old new ignorance new problems new dangers.
+Surely the opening vistas of space promise

 (continued in next video file + transcription)